Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Results

 \subsection{Error and convergence analysis}

-To verify convergence, we show fitting errors $\Delta_{\mathrm{fit}}$ and truncation-induced state changes $\Delta_{\mathrm{tr}}$ with respect to the order of Chebyshev expansion $n$ for different bond dimensions.
-Increasing bond dimension significantly reduces $\Delta_{\mathrm{fit}}$ in Fig.~\ref{Fig.main7}(a) and (d). $\Delta_{\mathrm{fit}}$ for the Green's function of the Holstein polaron with $D=70$ is less than $10^{-3}$, and for the photoemission spectra of the doped eHHM with $D=400$ is less than $10^{-2}$.
-In contrast to $\Delta_{\mathrm{fit}}$, increasing bond dimension only gradually decreases $\Delta_{\mathrm{tr}}$ in Fig.~\ref{Fig.main7}(b) and (e), indicating that energy truncation remains an important limiting factor of the Chebyshev pseudosite MPS method, as reported in the CheMPS approach \cite{PhysRevB.83.195115}.
-The convergence of spectral functions is then investigated as the bond dimension is enlarged.
-Fig.~\ref{Fig.main7}(c) and (f) show that spectral functions are nearly unchanged with increasing bond dimension, demonstrating the Chebyshev pseudosite MPSs with small bond dimensions already contain key features of the excitation spectra.
+To check the convergence of our method, we show the fitting errors $\Delta_{\mathrm{fit}}$ and the truncation-induced state changes $\Delta_{\mathrm{tr}}$ with respect to the order of Chebyshev expansion $n$ for various bond dimensions.
+When the phonon frequency is moderate ($\omega_0/t=1$), increasing bond dimension significantly reduces $\Delta_{\mathrm{fit}}$, as seen in Fig.~\ref{Fig.main8}(a) and (d). $\Delta_{\mathrm{fit}}$ for the Green's function of the Holstein polaron with $D=70$ is less than $10^{-3}$, and for the photoemission spectra of the doped eHHM with $D=400$ is less than $10^{-2}$.
+However, increasing bond dimension only gradually decreases $\Delta_{\mathrm{tr}}$ in Fig.~\ref{Fig.main8}(b) and (e), indicating that energy truncation is still a limiting factor~\cite{PhysRevB.83.195115}.
+In the adiabatic limit ($\omega_0/t=0.2$) shown in Fig.~{\ref{Fig.main8}}(g), we find that increasing bond dimension only gradually reduces $\Delta_{\mathrm{fit}}$, especially when $n>75$, and $\Delta_{\mathrm{tr}}$ does not decrease.
+Nevertheless, the spectral functions are almost the same with increasing bond dimensions in Fig.~\ref{Fig.main8}(c), (f), and (i), indicating that the Chebyshev pseudosite MPSs with small bond dimensions already contain key features of the excitation spectra.